mtrudel/pragmatic_context/README.md

 I'm glad you asked.
 [JSON-LD](http://json-ld.org/) is a lightweight JSON format for expressing data within a context (also known as 'Linked Data').
-Essentially what this means is that it lets you say that the thing your data model calls a 'last_name' is an embodiment of the abstract idea of a [Family Name](http://xmlns.com/foaf/spec/#term_familyName).
+Essentially what this means is that it lets you say that the thing your data model calls a 'last_name' (and what someone else may call 'family_name', or 'surname', or 'apellido') are all embodiments of the same abstract idea of a [Family
+Name](http://xmlns.com/foaf/spec/#term_familyName).
 JSON-LD is similar in spirit (though [vastly different in execution](http://manu.sporny.org/2014/json-ld-origins-2/)) to